ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Bugs in ansible-core
 --------------------

-Before reporting a bug, use the issue search to check for `already reported issues <https://github.com/ansible/ansible/issues>`.
+Before reporting a bug, use the GitHub issue search to check `already reported issues <https://github.com/ansible/ansible/issues>`.
 Unsure if you found a bug?
 Report the behavior on the :ref:`mailing list or community chat first <communication>`.

-Also, use the mailing list or chat to discuss if a bug is in ``ansible-core`` or a collection, and for "how do I do this" type questions.
+Also, use the mailing list or chat to discuss whether the problem is in ``ansible-core`` or a collection, and for "how do I do this" type questions.

 You need a free GitHub account to `report bugs <https://github.com/ansible/ansible/issues>`_ that affects: